rust-lang/project-ffi-unwind/posts/gh-comments/c-unwind-stabilization-report.md

 }
 ```

-Previously, if `assert_nonzero` were called with the argument `0` with a
+Previously, if `assert_nonzero` were linked with the `panic=unwind` runtime and
-`panic=unwind` runtime, the behavior would be undefined, because `assert!`
+called with the argument `0`, the behavior would be undefined, because
-would `panic`, and the behavior of a `panic` crossing a non-Rust ABI boundary
+`assert!` would `panic`, and the behavior of a `panic` crossing a non-Rust ABI
-was undefined.
-With the `c_unwind` feature, the runtime is guaranteed to
+boundary was undefined.
+With the `c_unwind` feature, the runtime is guaranteed
-(safely) abort the process if this occurs.
+to (safely) abort the process if this occurs.

 ## Changes since the RFC